CAWaterBoardDataCenter/trash-data-dive-2021/README.md

 Description TBD.

-*additional breakout groups may be added!*
+**Breakout group 4:** Trash education and outreach
+**Organizers:** Michelle Alexander, *TBD*
+Description TBD.

 ***

 ### How do I join?
-Sign up using this Google form by XXX date (link to be added).
+Sign up using this [Google form](https://forms.gle/b4PdHAAzDghwEJmR6) by Monday, October 25th.
 Corey will send Zoom links to access each day's events via email.

 ***